xlladdins/xll/docs/Excel4MacrosH-P.md

 **ON.WINDOW**(window\_text, macro\_text)

-Window\_text    is the name of a window in the form of text.
+Window\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of a window in the form of text.
 If window\_text is omitted, ON.WINDOW starts the macro whenever you switch to any window, except for windows that are named in other ON.WINDOW statements.

-Macro\_text    is the name of, or an R1C1-style reference to, a macro to run when you switch to window\_text.
+Macro\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of, or an R1C1-style reference to, a macro to run when you switch to window\_text.
 If macro\_text is omitted, switching to window\_text no longer runs the previously specified macro.

 **Remarks**